censorship-no/dcomms/README.md

 DWEB_DOMAIN=server1.example.org ./dcomm.sh
 ```

+### Generate new configs

+**This action is destructive!**
+To overwrite generated configs, run the script with the `regen` argument.
 The script will prompt you before it overwrites any configuration files.
-To simply redeploy the swarm enter `no` to all overwrite prompts.

 # Tor